 - The Museum of Natural History holds the University’s internationally significant collections of 7 million geological and zoological specimens, including the fossil bones of the first dinosaur ever to be described scientifically.

 - The Pitt Rivers Museum houses one of the world’s finest collections of anthropology and archaeology, with objects from every continent and from throughout human history.

 The Bodleian is the largest university library system in the United Kingdom.
 It comprises the principal University library – the Bodleian Library – and 27 libraries across Oxford, which provide services to 21st-century scholars across subject disciplines, from direct access to high-demand print collections to online access to journals, manuscripts, archives and databases.
 Together, the Bodleian Libraries hold more than 13 million printed items, over 80,000 e-journals and outstanding special collections including rare books and manuscripts.

 The Botanic Garden is the oldest botanic garden in Britain.
-Founded in 1621, its collections have been used in teaching, research and conservation for almost 400 years, and it forms the most compact yet diverse collection of plants in the world.
+Founded in 1621, its collections have been used in teaching, research and conservation for 400 years, and it forms the most compact yet diverse collection of plants in the world.
 The Arboretum, which has been part of the Botanic Garden since 1963, contains the finest collection of trees in Oxfordshire, including some of the oldest redwoods in the UK.

 The GLAM Divisional Office, under the direction of the GLAM Divisional Secretary, provides coordination and support for the six GLAM departments.

 The Gardens, Libraries and Museums share the University's globally significant collections in order to promote research, learning and enjoyment, which inspires the advancement of knowledge and a better understanding of the world.

 Each of the departments in GLAM has a governing body prescribed by Statute or Regulation: the Curators of the University Libraries and the Boards of Visitors of the individual museums and of the Botanic Garden.